thaibault/weboptimizer/readme.md

     },
     ...

-You can easily run any sepcified script via:
+You can easily run any specified script via npm's command lint interface:

     #!bash